-A decade ago, two Bristol residents and Pemaquid Watershed Association members had a wild idea.
+2013 marked the 10th anniversary of Beachcombers' Rest Nature Center.
+In 2003, two Pemaquid Watershed Association members who live in Bristol had a wild idea.
 These two friends shared a passion for the ocean, beach environment, art, and teaching.
 They came up with the idea of having a nature center at Pemaquid Beach Park where they could merge science and creativity with marine education .. more

 Joan and Diane Started It All!

 formed a partnership with the Town of Bristol

 Parks & Recreation Commission to open